haskell/pvp/pvp-faq.md

 especially when such packages are meant to be tracked as dependencies in `build-tools`.

+### My Package provides multiple APIs; how does the PVP apply to multi-library packages?

+Since Cabal 3.0 and GHC 8.8, Cabal packages can have multiple public libraries, as well as the default library with the same name as the package.

+Packages that expose multiple public libraries must consider their API to be the union of the APIs of the exposed libraries.
+This is the only way that the package can obey the PVP for all consumers, since the libraries share a version.

+For example, if package P exposes library A and B, and A changes to remove an exported entry, then the PVP says that if A was a standalone package, then its major version of would have to increase.
+Since there is only one package and only one version for both A and B, that means that the major version of P itself must increase, even though B has not changed.

+That is, the rules are the same as if A and B were both exposed via a single library.

 ### What implications does the PVP have when re-exporting API elements?

 The PVP is a contract between the API provider which declares a